 Having CDs to sell comes late in Roest's career compared to most performers.
 "You have to understand the Segovia paradigm:absolute perfection.
 And the bar kept being set higher and higher with each new virtuoso to come from under his tutelage - Williams, Parkening, Lorimer, Barrueco, Fisk and many others - just Olympic calibre virtuosity.
 Then you go into the market and just disappear - a drop in an ocean of product, part of a tiny sliver of the recorded music pie."
 Roest solved the problem of getting representation and the costs of studio recording by building his own home recording studio.
 "I'm a tone hound - and the models I emulate are just gorgeous.
 The sound I'm getting out of this gear I have is really great, and I'm loving it."
 His Great Guitars!
 2004 CD has received several Five Star reviews.
 His original solo composition, February 4th, was selected from hundreds of submissions by the ERMMedia “Masterworks of the New Era” CD series.

 "My father had a double doctorate in anthropology and sociology," Roest notes, "so I guess it figures that I'd enjoy observing people like he did.
 My profession has given me an amazing variety of performing situations, and yet it seems like a parade is going by.
-And some of the settings are unique - like giving concerts aboard an Alaskan cruise ship, helping a guy propose to his girl, being right there as a bride walks in to get married, playing to a packed concert audience at Lick Observatory an hour up a windy mountain road, playing at the Guitar Stage at San Jose's largest arts festival, and so many others."
+And some of the settings are unique - like giving concerts aboard an Alaskan cruise ship, helping a guy propose to his love, being right there as a bride walks in to get married, playing to a packed concert audience at Lick Observatory an hour up a windy mountain road, playing at the Guitar Stage at San Jose's largest arts festival, and so many others."

 Family life keeps Roest grounded, literally and figuratively.
 "I have presented dozens of touring artists, and many pay a price in their relationships," Roest observes.
 "I may not have made it to the biggest stages in the world, but I have found what's most important to me.
 Follow your passion, but have love in your life.
 Without it, the spirit suffers.
 I feel much more 'solid' as an individual now than before marriage and family.
 You can still practice late into the night, as I do, and enjoy your family during the non-vampire hours."